HP-Robotics/HPRoboticsDesign/docs/learning-course/course-setup/new-to-onshape/account-setup.md

 To start registering, go to the [Onshape for Education](https://onshape.com/education-plan "Onshape Education Plan"){:target="_blank"} page and select "Create EDU ACCOUNT" or click [this link](https://www.onshape.com/en/education/sign-up "Onshape Sign Up Page"){:target="_blank"}.
 Follow the slides below to finish registering.

+!!!
+Warning
+    2823 -- Work with one of the mentors to get your account setup and added to the Onshape team

 <br>

 <!-- Slideshow container -->